HawkN113/HawkN.Iso.Countries/README.md

 ---

-### Licensing & Data Sources

-This project is an independent implementation and is not officially affiliated with or endorsed by the ISO or the Debian iso-codes team.
+## License

+### Code License
-- **Library Code:** Licensed under the [MIT License](./LICENSE.txt).
+The source code of **HawkN.Iso.Countries** is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute it in both open-source and commercial projects.

+### Data License
-- **ISO Data:** Sourced from the [Debian iso-codes project](https://salsa.debian.org/iso-codes-team/iso-codes).
-Data is distributed under the [LGPL v2.1](./DATA-LICENSE.txt).
+The country data used in this library is sourced from the [Debian iso-codes project](https://salsa.debian.org/iso-codes-team/iso-codes).

-By using this library, you agree to comply with the terms of both licenses.
+The data itself is licensed under **GNU LGPL v2.1**.
+See [DATA-LICENSE.txt](DATA-LICENSE.txt) for more details.

 ---